barryclark/jekyll-now/FPV-getting-started-gear.md

 The three items above are a combination of a (1) VR Goggles, (2) a drone with a camera that connects to your goggles, and (3) a radio controller to fly the drone.
 I have found that the above products would be basically the most reasonable (cheapest while still being good quality) getting-started shopping list for FPV droning.
 The controller above has a charging port which allows you to charge it rather than deal with removing the battery from the controller to charge it, a little more expensive but I think worth it.

-{% include image.html img_url="https://github.com/murdockfpv/murdockfpv.github.io/blob/master/images/list-2021-01-03/6_taranis_x7.jpg?raw=true" description="Taranis Q X7" product_aff_link="https://www.amazon.com/FrSky-Taranis-Access-Telemetry-Silver/dp/B07VRP1V76/ref=sr_1_1?tag=juliusakula-20" %}
+{% include image.html img_url="https://github.com/murdockfpv/murdockfpv.github.io/blob/master/images/list-2021-01-03/6_taranis_x7.jpg?raw=true" description="$125 Taranis Q X7" product_aff_link="https://www.amazon.com/FrSky-Taranis-Access-Telemetry-Silver/dp/B07VRP1V76/ref=sr_1_1?tag=juliusakula-20" %}

 * Can be ~$200 cheaper with [$125 FPV CONTROLLER: Taranis Q X7](https://www.amazon.com/FrSky-Taranis-Channels-Transmitter-Controller/dp/B072559WH9?tag=juliusakula-20) and [$119 FPV GOGGLES: Fat Shark Recon](https://www.amazon.com/Shark-Recon-Goggles-Drone-Racing/dp/B07T27C78F/ref=sr_1_1?tag=juliusakula-20) instead.

-{% include image.html img_url="https://github.com/murdockfpv/murdockfpv.github.io/blob/master/images/list-2021-01-03/5_fat_shark_recon.jpg?raw=true" description="Fat Shark Recon" product_aff_link="https://www.amazon.com/Shark-Recon-Goggles-Drone-Racing/dp/B07T27C78F/ref=sr_1_1?tag=juliusakula-20" %}
+{% include image.html img_url="https://github.com/murdockfpv/murdockfpv.github.io/blob/master/images/list-2021-01-03/5_fat_shark_recon.jpg?raw=true" description="$119 Fat Shark Recon" product_aff_link="https://www.amazon.com/Shark-Recon-Goggles-Drone-Racing/dp/B07T27C78F/ref=sr_1_1?tag=juliusakula-20" %}

 * Total would be $345 with the same cheap Mobula6 drone.
 With either of theses setups ($345-$540), you would be able to record footage in two ways: with the goggle's DVR function, or you can put a microSD card into the drone.